 Yet with much of the industry looking to digitise, will Excel still hold a seat at the table when it comes to planning and reporting in the future?

-If you are thinking about the role Excel will play in the future of your team, ask yourself these two questions:
+If you are thinking about the role Excel will play in the future of your team, ask yourself these questions:

 - How much time do you spend each month on validating that information?